Frequently Asked Questions

 What is your policy about special pick-ups?

-If you have extra mail to be picked up that would require the Mail Services drivers to re-enter the building to pick up your mail, we ask that you call for a special pick-up so the drivers may continue to deliver regular mail in a timely way.
+Special Pick-Ups require us to enter the building twice.
+If you have extra mail to be picked up that would require the Mail Services drivers to re-enter the building to pick up your extra mail, we ask that you call for a special pick-up so that regular service may continue in a timely way.

-I am online and my tracking number says that the mail has been delivered.
+I am online with the USPS and my tracking number says that the mail has been delivered.
 Do you know where it is?

-The term delivered means the mail in question has been received at the local USPS facility.
-Usually receipt of the mail at Mail Services is 24 to 48 hours later.
+Usually the term delivered can mean the mail in question has been received at the local USPS facility.
+Delivery Confirmation mail is usually received at Mail Services 24 to 48 hours later.
+All other accountable mail that requires a signature needs to provide Mail Services with the tracking number for confirmation of location.

 Can all mail be tracked?